 You can of course add more elaborate start scripts, like a cron watchdog, init.d scripts, or a systemd unit.
 Put the above tmux call into ExecStart, and use ... new -d ... to run a detached session - see the rTorrent wiki for detailed examples.

-Continue with reading the pyrocore User's Manual to get acquainted with the CLI tools, and Setup & Configuration for providing the necessary configuration regarding your terminal.
+Continue with reading the 'pyrocore' manual to get acquainted with that, and Setup & Configuration for providing the necessary configuration regarding your terminal.